 Chausey Independent Living facility: CCI are pioneering the first ever independent living facility, the building of which was completed in 2019.
 This facility will be the home to participants who have successfully regained their rights through the Restoration of Rights Programme.
+Although the facility was completed, the opening was delayed due to the COVID-19 Pandemic, and the building remained out of use in 2020.

-This centre will provide accommodation and social support, in the form of 21 apartments separated from the main institution, so that they can become fully-fledged members of the community.

-Our objective with this development is to show that with training and support, people with disabilities can live a completely independent life.
-Our long-term ambition is for this model to be rolled out across Belarus and bring an end to enforced incarceration and institutionalisation.
+Once opened and in use, this centre will provide accommodation and social support, in the form of 18 apartments seperated from the main institution, so that residents can become fully-fledged members of the community.
+CCI's objective with this development is to show that with training and support, people with disabilities can live a completely independent life.
+CCI's long-term ambition is for this model to be rolled out across Belarus and bring an end to enforced encarceration and institutionalisation.

 Special Olympics Partnership: A formal partnership was established between Chernobyl Children International and Special Olympics International in 2017, for the development of sports and health-focused programmes in Vesnova and Glusk.
-This partnership was developed to support CCI's De-institutionalisation Programmes, by encouraging community integration, understanding and awareness.
-This programme has proven to be a great success, with residents of Vesnova training in varied sports, with some taking part in international competitions and receiving medals for their sporting achievements.
+This partnership came to an end in 2020, as per the initial agreement.
+This programme has proven to be a great success, as it supported CCI's De-institutionalisation Programmes, by encouraging community integration, understanding and awareness, and residents of Vesnova training in varied sports, with some taking part in international competitions and receiving medals for their sporting achievements.
 Activities include athletics, soccer, volleyball, swimming, and basketball.